We are residential leasehold specialists, and our expertise is recognised by the Association of Leasehold Enfranchisement Practitioners (ALEP).

-More typically, however, owning a leasehold house is not a particular problem.
+Often, however, owning a leasehold house is not a particular problem.
 Many have lease terms of 999 years at a nominal ground rent and the lease clearly details each party’s obligations.
-In such cases the house is mortgageable and has a similar value to a freehold house.
+In such cases, the house is mortgageable and has a similar value to a freehold house.

 Buying the freehold of a house

-In most cases a leaseholder will be able to buy the freehold of their property.
+In most cases, you can buy the freehold of your leasehold property.
 There are two possible routes:

-- The informal route – by agreement with the freeholder direct.
+- The informal route.
+By direct agreement with the freeholder.

 Valuation for buying the freehold of a leasehold house

-If you are considering buying your freehold, either by the formal or informal route, we strongly suggest that you first seek the advice of a suitably experienced surveyor to undertake a valuation.
-If necessary, we can recommend a freehold valuation surveyor to you.
+If considering buying your freehold, either by the formal or informal route, we strongly suggest that you first seek the advice of a suitably experienced surveyor to undertake a valuation.
+Your choice of surveyor is important and we are always happy to recommend one to you.